-Democracy is often described as “of the people, by the people, for the people,” emphasizing the central role citizens play in shaping their governance.
-In the United States, a country with a rich democratic tradition, the power of individual participation is not confined to the simple act of voting.
+In the United States, a country with a rich democratic tradition, the power of individual participation is not only about voting.

 Civic Engagement

-While voting is often touted as the paramount act of democratic participation, there are other avenues where one can contribute and influence policy decisions.
-Civic engagement, a broader concept, encompasses these activities and is a vital part of a functioning democracy.
+While voting represents the basis of democratic participation, there are other aspects where people can contribute and influence policy decisions.

 Community Involvement